ostadabbas/Temporal-controlled-Frame-Swap-GTAV-TeFS-/Readme.md

 # GTAV-TeFS
 ## Temporal-controlled Frame Swap for Generating High-Fidelity Stereo Driving Data for Autonomy Analysis

-TeFS in GTA V is a native UI-based plugin that enables stereo driving data collection in the GTA V environment.
+TeFS in GTA V is a native UI-based plugin that enables stereo driving data collectionin the GTA V environment.
 This repo produces high-resolution stereo RGB image pairs accompanied by temporal information, GPS coordinates, camera poses, and full-resolution dense depth maps(convertible to disparity map).
+Each collected stereo pair exhibits a temporal offset of just 0.2ms-0.3ms between the left and right cameras, a notable reduction from the standard 16.7ms-33.4ms offset in typical frame swaps.
 Facilitating stereo Visual SLAM tasks, which were previously unachievable with GTA V.
 Paper Link: [https://arxiv.org/abs/2306.01704](https://arxiv.org/abs/2306.01704)